parteekahlawat/fetchDataFromAPI/README.md

   ![Screenshot 2023-06-27 001144](https://github.com/parteekahlawat/youngAi/assets/72187356/3b06363b-ffa3-4bed-ba2b-5cb5f6bd1011)

   as shown above I have searched for the username - "Moriah.Stanton" that's how the data will be shown

+# App view - Replit

+**You can see the app online** - https://youngai.parteekahlawat.repl.co/

+Above is the live view of the app

+# Thank You